maratai/craftery/art_instruction.md

 - Margaret Fletcher.
 Illus.
 Robbie Polley. *Architectural Styles: A Visual Guide*.
 Beautiful and well-organized. **Recommended**.

 # Sculpture
-- Susie Benes. *Exposed Sculpture: The Art of Creating Animals in Wire and Clay*.
+- Susie Benes. *Exposed Sculpture: The Art of Creating Animals in Wire and Clay* and *Sculpting Horses in Air Dry Clay*.
 I don't have sculpture aspirations (most clays make me *throw up*; I can't handle something about the smell + texture) but this is gorgeous to page through, with photos in full color.